Structured-Growth/sg-auth-api/readme.md

 - `npm run docs` - generates API docs from controller definitions;
 - `npm start` - starts the web server from the `.dist` folder.

-## Configure your repository

-1. Make the `main` branch protected and deny direct push to it.
-2. Create `dev` branch.

 ## Build

 Docker image registry is the main distribution channel for our microservices.
 This repository provides GitHub workflows